Dedicated with love to

 When we’d go out to lunch with Grandma, she was the kind of person who took offense easily and had issues with the waitresses.
 She and mom were often in some kind of a dispute, likely grandma criticizing mom.
 Grandma used to drop N-bombs in conversation, each time corrected by mom.
 She would swipe glassware, tucking a coffee mug or a cocktail glass into her purse.
 One time, after a nice lunch at the Monroeville Mall we were all walking through the main atrium when grandma slipped and fell and a coffee mug from the restaurant skidded out of her purse.
 Mom was aghast and we three boys stood by watching another installment of a lifelong mother/daughter melodrama.

 As much as grandma was thin skinned and full of stern cautionary tales, she was sweet to us boys.
-Her face would light up when she saw us, and she always had ginger ale and peanuts when we visited.
+Her face would light up when we arrived for a visit, and she always had ginger ale and peanuts waiting.
 On New Year’s Eve, she’d watch Guy Lombardo on the TV, the old time Canadian band leader.
 This was the most uncool programming imaginable for us kids to have to sit through.
 She and mom would pour themselves a little nip of Slivovitz, the clear plum brandy distilled throughout eastern Europe.
 When the Times Square countdown came on, grandma would weep quietly, which we never understood at the time.
 You can’t understand melancholy like that until a much later age.

 Grandma’s sensibility came out of the great depression, which colored her worldview with a sense of scarcity and limited possibilities.
 She knew what it was like to not be able to afford things that we take for granted today.
 And she made sure we understood this.
 As an example of her simple, frugal ways, when she stayed with us, she would make us Baked Apples (Page XX) for dessert.
 This was just an apple cored and spread with some cinnamon and sugar and baked in the oven.
 Roasting brings out the natural sugars and it's a good treat that fills the house with a sweet aroma.